-Who Is Responsible for Car Accidents?
+Who Is Responsible For Car Accidents?

-Determining Fault in a Car Accident
+Determining Fault In A Car Accident

-Determining Fault in a Car Accident in California - AK Blog
+Determining Fault in a Car Accident in California

-• Call the police.
+• Notify the authorities.
 For California Highway Patrol, call 1-800-TELL-CHP (1-800-835-5247).

 • Do not accept any offers to settle the damages early or until you have talked to a lawyer.
 Document any offers to settle.

-Causes of Driver Negligence or Misconduct
+Causes Of Driver Negligence Or Misconduct

-Causes of Driver Negligence or Misconduct in California - Ak Blog
+Causes of Driver Negligence or Misconduct in California

 Possible causes of driver neglect or misconduct include:

-What Is the Difference Between No-Fault and At-Fault?
+What Is The Difference Between No-Fault And At-Fault?

 No-Fault Car Accidents